maxim-lipatnikov/data-visualization-projects/README.md

 This dashboard was developed using open data from the Central Bank's website and shows the mandatory ratios of the Central Bank.

-**Mandatory ratios of the Central Bank** are quantitative performance indicators that all Russian banks are required to comply with.
+**Mandatory ratios of the Central Bank** are quantitative performance indicators that all Russian banks must comply with.

 **Mandatory ratios include:**
 - capital adequacy ratio (N1)